The Must-Dos in Suva

 6. Get Some Retail Therapy

 If you’re in the best place to do some shopping in Fiji, then do some shopping!
-The Handicraft Centre and Suva Flea Market are a must to grab some original souvenirs or a cheap sarong (Sulu) which you’re going to need if out an about in more towns and villages in Fiji.
+The Municipal Handicraft Centre and Suva Flea Market are a must to grab some original souvenirs or a cheap sarong (sulu) which you’re going to need if out and about in more towns and villages in Fiji.
 Practice your haggling skills, then hit the shopping malls, such as the MHCC Shopping Mall where you could literally spend an entire day browsing the clothes, jewellery and trinkets.

 7. Treat Yourself to a Spa Day